sakib404/feedback_Summerizer/README.md

   - Just Clone or Download this repository onto your PC
   - Then double-click on the "feedback_page.html" file and the web page will open in your existing browser.

+- Can you please explain this webpage?
+(Sure)
+    Hello